 Concrete Sub Floors - Concrete subfloors must be dry, smooth and free from dust, dirt, solvent, paint, wax, grease, oil, asphalt sealing compounds and other extraneous materials.
 The surface must be hard and dense and free from powder of flaking.
-We strongly recommend the use of a moisture barrier vapor protection against future water from floods and ground swell.
-6 mil polyfilm is a suitable moisture barrier which should be overlapped six inches and taped at the seams.
-Sounds produced between the subfloor and moisture barrier are considered a subfloor issue and are not covered under the product warranty.

-New concrete slabs must be allowed to dry and completely prior to beginning the installation of this product, which take at least 60 days.
+New concrete slabs must be allowed to dry and completely prior to beginning the installation of this product, which take at least 6 weeks.
 Curing agents, surface hardeners and other additives may cause adhesive bond failure in the case adhesives are used.
-Concrete subfloors must be tested and confirmed dry prior to installation.
 All concrete subfloors must be checked for moisture and alkalinity before installing this product.
 Do not install over any subfloor with moisture emissions higher than 5 lbs. per 1000 sq. ft. per 24 hours per a calcium chloride test.
 If using ASTM 2170 In Situ Relative Humidity Test, relative humidity should not exceed 85%.
-In addition, excessive moisture levels can cause the ends and/or sides of the product to lift/flare due to the vapor pressure from underneath.
-Such damage from excessive moisture levels are not covered by the product warranty.
-We will not assume responsibility for flooring covering failure due to excessive vapor pressure or moisture vapor emissions.
+We will not assume responsibility for flooring covering failure due to hydrostatic pressure or moisture vapor emissions.
 New concrete slabs should be clean, dry, flat, and sound.
 Although this product is not susceptible to damage from moisture, excessive subfloor moisture is an ideal ground for mold, mildew and fungus.